Slow Travel is a phrase that was new to me until recently

 Luxor and Aswan are quite a different story to Cairo.
 Here you will have someone constantly calling at you in the streets – taxi drivers, shop vendors, calesh drivers, felucca men.
 Apart from that, so many view tourists as an opportunity for commission – if they can take you to a shop, any shop at all or even a restaurant.
 Hence, ordinary people will come up to you and offer to show you the “local” market etc. No peace here.

-These days most of our guests are met at Cairo Airport by Ahmed.
+These days most of our guests are met at Cairo Airport by one of our team.
 They take our Cairo, Luxor, Cruise and Aswan Tour or a variation of same with us.
 My biggest regret with this is that the people who spend all their time in Egypt with us, never actually realise what they have missed (should I say “rescued from”) by not going it alone.

 Lately I had some friends come to stay with me on a surprise visit.
 They went to Hurghada and Cairo prior to arriving on my doorstep.
-To say the least of it, they were not happy campers.
+To say the least of it, they were not ‘happy campers’.
 All due to the hassle and misinformation they received from the moment they landed.
-Also they were totally unprepared for the level of hassle that exists here.
+They were totally unprepared for the level of hassle that exists here.
 Their experience reminded me again of the value that Mara House offers with our tours and packages.
-The unique thing about my guides, and everyone who works with me, is that they are willing to forego the commissions they could earn by taking my guests shopping, in favour of giving a genuine service.
-They like their work and they like the respect they get for it.

 Egypt is not a country for doing your own thing UNLESS you have as much time as it takes – and that could be a very long time.